davidsday/go-tdd/README.txt

 has subtests right along with the subtests.
 It is quite common for a test to kick off subtests which do the actual testing.  go test -json counts the main test even though it does no testing itself.
-So a main test with 5 subtests count as 6 tests, which is incorrect.
+So a main test with 5 subtests count as 6 tests, which is incorrect to my way of thinking.
 It should be possible to discern what the actual count should be, but basically requires going back to parsing the non JSON go test -v output, thus largely defeating the point of converting to -json in the first place.

 For now, I am just taking the go test -json output's word and we need to realize that the results are approximate.
 I have not yet found even one tool that gets this right.
 Just don't be surprised if you think you have written 33 tests and 35 get reported.

-I have seen many instances where vim-go reports [SUCCESS] when there actually were not tests run at all, or when tests were skipped with no notification to the programmer.
+I have also seen instances where vim-go reports [SUCCESS] when there actually were not tests run at all, or when tests were skipped with no notification to the programmer.